martin-stepwolf/laravel8-livewire-publications/README.md

 #### Part 2.
 Create a CRUD for my publications.

-With livewire I get the data with pagination.
+With livewire I get the data with pagination, delete and look a publication.

 ---